pscompsci/sit102-file-comment/README.md

 * Look in the Extensions section for `SIT102`
 * Update the `Name` and `ID` fields

-Default settings are provided, however a the values can be changed to tailor the output.
+Default settings are provided, however the values can be changed to tailor the output.

 ## Use